bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 ## Refresher on CPFP carve-out and Anchor Outputs

-Oliver Gugger: 00:08:19
+Mark Erhardt: 00:08:19

 Wait, can you explain the 'CPFB' carve out in that context?

 Elle Mouton: 00:08:22

 OK, cool.
-So, Simple Sabri Channels uses anchor outputs.
+So, Simple Taproot Channels uses anchor outputs.
 And the reason for that is if we need to force close, then we can use the anchors to ''CPFB'', so child pays for parents, the transaction, so it gets in.

-Oliver Gugger: 00:08:37
+Mark Erhardt: 00:08:37

 Right, so the anchor output is basically a dummy output that has little value and that is spendable by both parties so that you only need one.